DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG014-CIS-Control-Group14-Security_Awareness_and_Skills_Training.md

 Train workforce members on authentication best practices.
 Example topics include MFA, password composition, and credential management.

 ### Why it is required

+* To ensure that the workforce is aware of the risks associated with poor authentication practices
+* To reduce the risk of unauthorised access to enterprise assets and data

 ### How it is achieved